Every now and then I still paint something. Beading is just keeping me very busy but I don't plan to abandon garage kits at all.

 To show you how to do it I'll use a 1/8 Cutey Honey based on a design by Sorayama-san.
 It's a beautiful sculpt, but it's a Thai recast from Hobbywarrior: quite poor and brittle resin.
 I messed up with it years ago and it's time to give it a good scrub and start over.

-So, I add a little less than a scoop of this stuffin the container where Cutey Honey waits
+So, I add a little less than a scoop of this stuff

 and I add boiling water from the kettle.
 If there's the risk of bending resin parts then use hot and not boiling water.
 However, I find that boiling water works better.
 Be also careful to use a suitable container for this.